AI428/mist/README.md

 > Reactive CSS framework

 This is a solution for the development of CSS library.

 In order to control the CSS, Do you use such heavy weight library of Angular and React?
 With the MIST, you can define the reactive style without the code, such as {} on your dom.

-# USAGE
+## USAGE

-## Add MIST to your project
+### Add to project

 Download the latest version.
 After only load.